-The Clinton administration has been hostile toward the Helms-Burton Law,47 raising the troubling issue of whether governments can be trusted to defend laws, especially those to which they are hostile, in closed for ssuch as the WTO.
-Given that the trade agenda of governments is shaped primarily by multinational corporations (for instance, the U.S. trade advisory committees that shape U.S. negotiating positions on trade issues have hundreds of representatives from business and only a handful from the public interest community), the willingness of governments to strongly defend environmental, public health, development and other policies opposed by their constituents in industry is suspect.
+The Clinton administration has been hostile toward the Helms-Burton Law,47 raising the troubling issue of whether governments can be trusted to defend laws, especially those to which they are hostile, in closed fora such as the WTO.
+Given that the trade agenda of governments is shaped primarily by multinational corpora-tions (for instance, the U.S. trade advisory committees that shape U.S. negotiating primarily by multinational corporapositions on trade issues have hundreds of representatives from business and only a handful from the public interest community), the willingness of governments to strongly defend environmental, public health, development and other policies op-posed by their constituents in industry is suspect.

-Finally, contrary to the majority of court hearings, whether international or domestic, where the judges sign their opinions by name, opinions expressed in the final WTO panel reports by individual panelists remain anonymous.
-This practice removes yet another important way for the public to monitor the relationship between the panelists' background and their work on the panels.
-The example of the selection of Dunkel, a well-known figure whose career has been dedicated to advocating on behalf of industry, who was chosen after the establishment of "conflict-of-interest rules," at a minimum shows strong contempt by the WTO for judicial independence. independence.
+Finally, contrary to the majority of court hearings, whether international or do-mestic, where the judges sign their opinions by name, opinions expressed in the final WTO panel reports by individual panelists remain anonymous.49 This practice removes yet another important way for the public to monitor the relationship be-tween the panelists' background and their work on the panels.
+The example of the selection of Dunkel, a well-known figure whose career has been dedicated to advo-cating on behalf of industry, who was chosen after the establishment of "conflict-of-interest rules," at a minimum shows strong contempt by the WTO for judicial independence.